 You can walk to Kehi Jingu Shrine from Tsuruga Station in about 15 minutes.
-If you prefer the bus, take a short 5-minute ride from the station on the Fukutetsu Bus, Hagi Community Bus, or Gurutto Tsuruga Sightseeing Bus.
+If you prefer to take the bus, you can catch a short 5-minute ride from the station on the Fukutetsu Bus, Hagi Community Bus, or Gurutto Tsuruga Sightseeing Bus.
 Get off at the Kehi Jingu-mae stop.

 Kehi Jingu Shrine

-Kehi Jingu Shrine (氣比神宮, Kehi Jingū) stands as one of the most important shrines in the Hokuriku Region.
-Founded in the year 702, this historic site has been a spiritual center for centuries.
-Visitors are welcomed by a striking 11-meter-tall wooden torii gate, which is considered one of the three greatest in Japan, alongside the famous gates of Kasuga Shrine in Nara and Itsukushima Shrine in Miyajima.
+Kehi Jingu Shrine (氣比神宮, Kehi Jingū) is one of the most significant and revered shrines in the Hokuriku Region of Japan.
+Established in the year 702, it has long served as a spiritual hub, drawing visitors seeking both reverence and reflection.
+As you approach the shrine, you’re greeted by an imposing 11-meter-tall wooden torii gate, a remarkable structure considered one of the three greatest in Japan.
+Alongside the iconic gates of Kasuga Shrine in Nara and Itsukushima Shrine in Miyajima, this gate stands as a testament to Japan’s rich cultural and religious heritage.
+Its towering presence invites admiration and sets the tone for the sacred experience that lies ahead.

 Hours and Fees